sebastianv1/sfizio/README.md

 ## Using Sfizio

-Create a `Brewfile` in the root of your repo, and add formulas with the syntax: `brew "FORMULA_NAME", "FORMULA_VERSION"`.
+Create a `Brewfile` in the root of your repo, and add formulas with the syntax: `formula [name], [version]`.

 ```
-brew 'cloc', '1.90'
+formula 'cloc', '1.90'
-brew 'sqlite', '3.36.0'
+formula 'sqlite', '3.36.0'
-brew 'python', '3.9'
+formula 'python', '3.9'
 ```

 To install, run `sfizio install` instead of `brew install` or your previous installation command.